plone/plone.recipe.zope2zeoserver/README.txt

 file-storage
   The filename where the ZODB data file will be stored.
   Defaults to var/filestorage/Data.fs.

+socket-name
+  The filename where ZEO will write its socket file.
+  Defaults to $INSTANCE/etc/zeo.zdsock.

 zope-conf-additional
   Give additional lines to zope.conf.
 Make sure you